-Duties under the Equality Act 2010 and supporting students with Special Educational Needs and disabled students discipline and sanctions.
+Duties under the Equality Act 2010 and supporting students with Special Educational Needs and disabled students

+In accordance with the Equalities Act 2010, the college acknowledges its legal duties in respect of safeguarding and special educational needs.
+In particular we give due consideration to our students who require adjustments due to their special educational needs or disability when considering behaviour, discipline and sanctions.
 Such adjustments are made according to the student's individual specific needs.
 Collingham College takes reasonable account of any special educational needs when considering whether or not to exclude a student.
 Students will not be treated less favourably for reasons related to the disability and steps will be taken to ensure this.
 Steps could include differentiation in the school's behaviour policy, behaviour modification strategies and requesting external help with the student.